 As a music producer, Leonardo has been involved in the albums Retratos, Rompiendo moldes, Abstracto and Fuego (Symphonic Orchestra of Heredia), Salmos cotidianos, Las memorias de Sibö and Piano Ritual (music by Marvin Camacho), Havana (music by Leonardo Curbelo), Doce Musas (music by Andres Soto), Música para Piano Vol. I (music by Carlos Escalante), Benjamín Gutiérrez: su música and Música de Compositores Costarricenses Vol. I (Costa Rica´s National Symphonic), the last album was nominated for the Latin Grammy Award 2014 in Best Classical Music Album category.

 As a teacher he has worked at the Amadeo Roldán Conservatory (Havana, 2005-2009), Manuel Saumell Conservatory (Havana, 2005-2008) and the University of Costa Rica (from 2013 to present), where he served as Section Coordinator of Piano (2015-2019), Coordinador of History, Research and Transdisciplinary Studies Section (2020), Coordinator of the Final Graduation Projects Commission (2021-2023), and Director of the Theoretical and Composition Department (2021-2022) at the School of Musical Arts.
 His students have obtained numerous laureates in Cuba, Costa Rica, Panama, Mexico, United States and Lithuania.
-He has offered master classes and conferences at the Lyceum Mozartiano de La Habana, Manuel Saumell, Esteban Salas, José White Conservatories and Raúl Gómez García Vocational Art School (Cuba); National Autonomous University of Mexico, University of the Arts of Aguascalientes and Autonomous University of Zacatecas (Mexico); El Salvador Arts National Center; University of Panama; Autonomous University of Santo Domingo (Dominican Republic); National M. K. Ciurlionis School of Art (Lithuania), University of the Arts (Ecuador), Federal University of Santa Maria (Brazil), National Conservatory of Music of Ecuador, Costa Rica National University and University of Costa Rica.
+He has offered master classes and conferences at the Lyceum Mozartiano de La Habana, Manuel Saumell, Esteban Salas, José White Conservatories and Raúl Gómez García Vocational Art School (Cuba), National Autonomous University of Mexico, University of the Arts of Aguascalientes and Autonomous University of Zacatecas (Mexico), El Salvador Arts National Center, University of Panama, Autonomous University of Santo Domingo (Dominican Republic), National M. K. Ciurlionis School of Art (Lithuania), University of the Arts (Ecuador), Federal University of Santa Maria (Brazil), National Conservatory of Music of Ecuador, Costa Rica National University and University of Costa Rica.
 It has served as guest teacher of the IX Palmares Piano Camp (Costa Rica) and VI Musicalia International Piano Festival (Cuba); and resident teacher of the XIII Aguascalientes Chamber Music Festival (Mexico); and professor of the Master in Piano Technique and Miomechanics, organized by High Performance Music School and Musikeon (Spain).
-He has also been a member of the jury in competitions held in Cuba, Costa Rica, Panama, Mexico and Lithuania.
+He has also been a member of the jury in competitions held in Cuba, Costa Rica, Panama, Mexico, Spain and Lithuania.